COMBINE-lab/salmon/doc/source/salmon.rst

 over k-mers of length 31.
 While the mapping algorithms will make used of arbitrarily long matches between the query and reference, the `k` size selected here will act as the *minimum* acceptable length for a valid match.
-Thus, a smaller value of `k` may slightly improve sensitivty.
+Thus, a smaller value of `k` may slightly improve sensitivity.
 We find that a `k` of 31 seems to work well for reads of 75bp or longer, but you might consider a smaller `k` if you plan to deal with shorter reads.
-Also, a shoter value of `k` may improve sensitivity even more when using selective alignment (enabled via the `--validateMappings` flag).
+Also, a shorter value of `k` may improve sensitivity even more when using selective alignment (enabled via the `--validateMappings` flag).
 So, if you are seeing a smaller mapping rate than you might expect, consider building the index with a slightly smaller `k`.